 Flow Meter Types

-More thermal heat, but this time transferred from a heated sensor immersed in the flow.
+Immersible thermal mass: Here, there is more thermal heat, but there is a difference: the thermal heat is transferred from a heated sensor immersed in the flow.

-Another sensor immersed in the flow, but this one uses vortices and a computed fluid density to measure volumetric and/or mass flow.
+Vortex shedding flow meter: This is another sensor immersed in the flow, but this uses vortices and a computed fluid density so as to measure volumetric and/or mass flow.

 Applications for various flow meter types

-- Thermal mass flow meters can precisely measure mass flow of gases from low to high flows.
+- Thermal mass flow meters: These flow meters can precisely measure mass flow of gases from low to high flows.

-- Vortex meters are ideal for measuring liquid and steam flows at high temperatures and pressures.
+- Vortex meters: These flow meters are ideal for measuring liquid and steam flows at high temperatures and pressures.

-- Ultrasonic meters work well in liquids when you want to avoid pipe cutting or shutdown.
+- Ultrasonic meters: These flow meters work well in liquids when we want to avoid pipe cutting or shutdown